pinot-contrib/pinot-docs/basics/data-import/complex-type.md

 ![Flattened/unnested data](../../.gitbook/assets/complex-type-flattened.png)

 Note that
  - The nested field `group_id` under `group` is flattened to field `group.group_id`.
 The default value of the delimiter is `.`, you can choose other delimiter by changing the configuration `delimiter` under `complexTypeConfig`.
+This flattening rule also apllies on the maps in the collections to be unnested.
  - The nested array `group_topics` under `group` is unnested into the top-level, and convert the output to a collection of two rows.
 Note the handling of the nested field within `group_topics`, and the eventual top-level field of `group.group_topics.urlkey`.
-All the collections to unnest shall be included in configuration `fieldsToUnnest`, otherwise the ingestion by default will serialize the collection to JSON string except for the array of primitive values, which will be ingested as multi-value column by default.
+All the collections to unnest shall be included in configuration `fieldsToUnnest`.
+ - For the collections not in specified in `fieldsToUnnest`,  the ingestion by default will serialize them into JSON string, except for the array of primitive values, which will be ingested as multi-value column by default.
+The behavior is defined in config `collectionNotUnnestedToJson` with default value to `NON_PRIMITIVE`.
+Other behaviors include (1) `ALL`, which aslo convert the array of primitive values to JSON string; (2) `NONE`, this does not do conversion, but leave it to the users to use transform functions for handling.

 You can find the full spec of the table config [here](https://github.com/apache/incubator-pinot/blob/master/pinot-tools/src/main/resources/examples/stream/meetupRsvp/complexTypeHandling_meetupRsvp_realtime_table_config.json) and the table schema [here](https://github.com/apache/incubator-pinot/blob/master/pinot-tools/src/main/resources/examples/stream/meetupRsvp/complexTypeHandling_meetupRsvp_schema.json).